-Incense set, 1800-1900, China, brass metal and enamel.
+Incense set, 1800-1900, China, brass metal and enamel, with inscriptions in Sini script.
 Object nos: 2988/5, 2988/4 a-b, 2988/3 a-b and 2988/6

-Chinese Qur’ans were copied, since at least the 15th century, in a script best described as Chinese muhaqqaq, because it bears features of classical muhaqqaq, one of the Six Pens, but is less polished in form and more expansive in its articulation.
+Chinese Qur’ans were copied, since at least the 15th century, in a script best described as Chinese muhaqqaq, because it bears features of classical muhaqqaq, one of the Six Pens, but is less polished in form and more expansive in articulation.
 While Chinese muhaqqaq was written with a reed pen, the normal instrument for Islamic calligraphy, Chinese Muslim calligraphers also developed a monumental style written with the brush.
 This style, called sini (the Arabic word for “Chinese”) in modern times, looks winding and twisted by the standards of classical Islamic calligraphy, but is also less effusive than Chinese calligraphy, which makes it a true cultural hybrid.
-It was traditionally written for display pieces in mosques, on large paper sheets or painted wooden panels, and remains practised to this day.
+It was traditionally written for display pieces in mosques, on large paper sheets, painted wooden panels, or on ceramics, and remains practiced to this day.

 In the Indian Subcontinent, a distinctive style of Islamic calligraphy had emerged by the 14th century: Bihari.
 This style has a distinctive boldness reflecting its angularity and strong contrasts between thick and thin strokes.
-It had less precise letter definitions than the Six Pens, but this also gave its practitioners more freedom of expression, often with a palpable sense of playfulness.
+It is based on less precise letter definitions than the Six Pens, but this also gave its practitioners more freedom of expression, often with a palpable sense of playfulness.
 Bihari remained a living tradition for half a millennium, until the 19th century.
 But from the 16th century onwards, under the Mughal empire, classical styles were increasingly adopted, as calligraphy in India converged with mainstream developments in Iran.
 Such was the circulation of craftsmen and styles that it can be difficult to distinguish a manuscript produced in either country during the early modern period.